The Kitchen Musical

-The Kitchen Musical is a Singaporean musical restaurant drama television series developed for NTV7 and co-produced by Media Prima Berhad.
+The Kitchen Musical is a Singaporean musical restaurant drama television series.

-The series was premiered on Friday, 7 October 2011, and ceased transmission on Friday, 30 December 2011.
+The series premiered on Friday, 7 October 2011, and ended on Friday, 30 December 2011.
 It aired in 12 countries, three regions and two continents.
 These include East Asia, Southeast Asia, Indonesia, Malaysia, Singapore, Brunei, Philippines, Thailand, China, Hong Kong, Macau, Republic of China (Taiwan) and Australia (the only country from Oceania).

 The show features a pool of actors, both veteran and new faces from around the region.
 There are 13 episodes, each lasting one hour long.
 The show centers on good food and wine, with each episode featuring re-arranged and re-recorded popular hits accompanied by dancing.
 Every episode features a different menu.

-In Malaysia, it will be broadcast on NTV7 on Friday at 11:00 MST (UTC+07:00).
-It was telecasted on Malaysia's free-to-air terrestrial television channel form NTV7.
-In Malaysia, it will be broadcast on the NTV7 primetime drama slot at every Friday at 11:00 until 12:00 MST.
+In Malaysia, it was broadcast on NTV7 on Friday at 11:00 MST (UTC+07:00).

-The show was filmed in Singapore.

 The show began airing on Myx TV in the U.S. but there are no reports if it will be available through the iTunes Store.

 The show was renewed for a second season.
 Although it was said that the show was renewed for a second season, no new episode was aired since.